Movement for the Restoration of the Ten Commandments of God: Middle years

+Relations with wider Kanungu society was initially tense; in October 1993 the group was kicked out by villagers, though this was only temporary.
 The sect grew in importance with the arrival of Dominic Kataribabo, a respected and popular priest with a PhD from a university in the United States.
 In order to obtain more funds for the increasing number of disciples, Kibweteere sold his three other properties, car and milling machines.
 By the late 1990s, the church had grown into a thriving community, set in pineapple and banana plantations.
 Members lived communally on land bought by pooling their assets, which they sold when they joined the Movement.
 Mwerinde claimed to receive messages from the Virgin Mary through a hidden telephone system that communicated through everyday objects.
 In western Uganda they built houses for recruitment, indoctrination and worship, and a primary school.
 The year 2000 was settled on as the final, compelling date for the sect's predictions of the apocalypse.

 In 1992 the group was ordered out of Rwashamaire by village elders, and moved to Kanungu District, where Mwerinde's father offered an extensive property for their use.
-In 1994, Paul Ikazire left the sect, taking with him approximately seventy members.
+The next year the group's school was closed due to a measles outbreak.
+In 1994, Paul Ikazire left the sect, taking with him approximately 70 members.
 By 1997, according to a filing with the government, the Movement's membership was listed at nearly 5,000 people.
-In 1998, the Ugandan press reported that the Movement had been shut down for unsanitary conditions, use of child labor, and possibly kidnapping children, but the sect was allowed to reopen by the government.
+In 1998, the Ugandan press reported that the Movement had been shut down for unsanitary conditions, use of child labor, and possibly kidnapping children, but the sect was allowed by the government to reopen.

 As the new millennium approached preparations for the end mounted.
 In 1999, the state-owned New Vision newspaper ran an interview with a teenage member.
 He said, "The world ends next year.
 There is no time to waste.
 Some of our leaders talk directly to God.
 Any minute from now, when the end comes, every believer who will be at an as yet undisclosed spot will be saved."